Skip to main content

 The catalog

-Published packs are indexed by the platform’s catalog — the component that turns your OCI chart into a one-click install for customer admins.
+Reviewed app sources are indexed by the platform’s catalog — the component that turns a git repo/ref and manifest into a one-click install for customer admins.
 From the platform side:

-• Every pack is registered with its manifest, version, and permissions after publish.
+• Every app is registered with its manifest, version, and permissions after review/release.

 • Customers browse the catalog per-organisation, see the packs they’re entitled to, and install them with one action.